Toyota suspends ops at Karnataka plant as two employees test positive for covid

 Toyota suspends ops at Karnataka plant as two employees test positive for covid1 min read .
-Updated: 18 Jun 2020, 11:22 PM IST
+18 Jun 2020

 The employees last attended work on 7 June and 16 June respectively, according to Toyota